jro31/jethro-codes/_articles/projects/meals-of-change.md

 We then repeat this process for the large photo, calling `uploadPhoto(largePhoto, 'large')`, before returning the `blobSignedIdArray` from the `usePhotoUploader` hook.

-Back in the `NewRecipePreview` `submitHandler` function, we check that the `blobSignedIdArray` has a length of 2, and if it doesn't, throw an error, because... well something went wrong.
+Back in the `NewRecipePreview` `submitHandler` function, we check that the `blobSignedIdArray` has a length of 2, and if it doesn't, throw an error, because... well it means that there aren't two photos, so something went wrong.

 ```js
 if (props.chosen_photo && blobSignedIdArray.length !== 2) {